-One reason forecasters are predicting a continued reduction in the U.S. external deficit is the fairly continuous and dramatic depreciation of the dollar since early 1985 to a level close to where it started in 1980.
-Although the trade accounts have shown less adjustment than some would have anticipated from such a sharp depreciation, there are technical measons for expecting a delayed adjustment.
+One reason forecasters are predicting a continued reduction in the U.S. external deficit is the fairly continuous and dramatic depreciation of the dollar since early 1985 to a level close to where it was in 1980.
+Although the trade accounts have shown less adjustment than some would have anticipated from such a sharp depreciation, there are technical reasons for expecting a delayed adjustment.
 Trade volumes react with a fairly substantial lag to changes in prices.
 Dollar prices of imports typically respond with a lag to changes in exchange rates.
-And the dollar's continuous depreciation has meant that a series of so-called J-curve effects would have tended to obscure the improvement in the underlying current account position for a period of time.
+And the dollar's almost continuous depreciation until this year has meant that a series of so-called J-curve effects would have tended to obscure the improvement in the underlying current account position for a period of time.
 These J-curve effects occur because import volumes adjust more slowly than import prices.
 Thus, when the dollar depreciates, the cost of imports rises initially, and the trade balance weakens.

-Adjustment of external imbalances should occur without imposing undue strains on other countries involved in the multilateral trading process.
-Thus, it would be undesirable to have Japan's surplus increase with, for example, the developing countries, or some of the smaller European countries at the same time as it succeeds in lowering its surplus with the United States.
-What is necessary is a reduction of Japan's total global surplus.
+Adjustment of the U.S. external deficit, on the one hand, and the Japanese and German surpluses on the other, should occur without imposing undue strains on other countries involved in the multilateral trading process.
+For example, it would be undesirable to have Japan's surplus increase with the developing countries, or some of the smaller European countries at the same time as it succeeds in lowering its surplus with the United States.
+What is necessary is a reduction of Japan's global surplus.

-A consequence for Japan of a smaller total external surplus is that the external sector's contribution to Japan's total GNP growth is weakened.
+A consequence for Japan of a smaller total external surplus is that the external sector's contribution to Japan's total GNP growth is negative.
 Alternative sources of aggregate demand, therefore, will be necessary to sustain a reasonable growth rate.
-Japan, like other surplus countries, is reducing the contribution to its overall growth from international or external sources and increasing the contribution to growth from domestic or internal sources.
+Japan, like other countries in surplus, is reducing the contribution to its overall growth from international or external sources and increasing the contribution to growth from domestic or internal sources.
 For this to continue, a balance of domestic and internationally oriented policies must be pursued, in Japan and elsewhere.

-In 1987, Germany's bilateral surplus with the United States declined slightly but its surplus with its European trading partners increased.
+In 1987, Germany's bilateral surplus with the United States declined slightly, but its surplus with its European trading partners increased.
+These trends appear to have continued this year.
 This sort of adjustment has economic and political consequences within the European Community and within the European Monetary System.
-It places strains on the currencies in the deficit countries within the European Monetary System.
-And through these pressures in exchange markets it places strains on trading relationships and can affect levels of production and employment in the deficit countries of the European Community.
+It places strains on the currencies of the countries in deficit within the European Monetary System.
+And through these pressures in exchange markets it places strains on trading relationships and can affect levels of production and employment in the European Community.
 To reduce its total external surplus, Germany, like Japan, must increase the contribution to growth from internal or domestic sources relative to the contribution from international or external sources.